alexander-io/Foundry10-Web-Development/readme.md

       links
       headlines

-Today I worked with Andrun, the highschool intern that's developing a portfolio website.
+Today I worked with Andrun, the highschool  that's developing a portfolio website.
 He's curious about hosting, I suggested that he research a few technologies to help him along his way : atom text-editor, Node.js javascript runtime environment, NPM node-package-manager for auxiliary Node software, express application framework for server site web-hosting.

 Throughout the day, I've been pushing all of my notes, work, and changes to GitHub, find the repository at github.com/alexander-io/foundry10-web-development